 Austin Sports Medicine is proud to offer South & Central Texas’ first full Hip Preservation service with the experience necessary to diagnose and treat disorders of the hip that don’t require hip replacement.
-Dr. Nathan Breazeale, Dr. Douglas Elenz and Dr. Christopher Jimenez have been trained in arthroscopic and open techniques used to treat disorders of the hip such as Femoroacetabular Impingement (FAI), Labral tears, Developmental Hip Dysplasia (DDH) and Tendon Tears.
+Dr. Nathan Breazeale and Dr. Douglas Elenz have been trained in arthroscopic and open techniques used to treat disorders of the hip such as Femoroacetabular Impingement (FAI), Labral tears, Developmental Hip Dysplasia (DDH) and Tendon Tears.

 Hip arthritis can be a debilitating disease that causes hip and groin pain and stiffness.
 Hip replacement surgery is an excellent treatment option and has good long-term results.
 The Anterior Approach is the preferred technique used for Total Hip Replacement at Austin Sports Medicine.
 The anterior hip replacement approach is utilized to help improve the position of the implants and minimize damage to the surrounding hip musculature.
 Anterior approach hip replacement utilizes a natural inter-muscular plane that gives the surgeon direct access to the hip without having to remove or detach muscle and soft tissue from the hip.
 The minimal tissue damage thus allows patients to recover without cumbersome hip precautions needed post-operatively following more traditional approaches to the hip joint.

 At Austin Sports Medicine, the anterior approach is performed with the assistance of an orthopaedic table.
 This gives the surgeon control of the extremity and is used to improve visualization and access to the hip.
 Additionally, a fluoroscope is used in the procedure to obtain images in order to improve accuracy of implant position and to more accurately match the length and offset of the hip to the contralateral hip.